 You’ll also find a selection of classic and stylish jewelry for men, women and children at Macy’s.
 Many are under $150, like the diamond-accent black stainless steel men’s Caravelle New York quartz watch ($125) or Charter Club Women’s Rose Pavé Gold-Tone Bracelet Watch ($37.50).

-When you shop these retailers and other top jewelers through NEA Click & Save, you’ll get a discount, plus you’ll earn rewards points to use later.
+When you shop these retailers and other top jewelers through NEA Discount Marketplace, you can find discounts, plus earn cash back when you shop.